fabianlee/docker-flask-hello-world-web/README.md

 # Summary
 Python flask web server running by default on port 8000 that is intended for testing containers, especially from Kubernetes

+Image is based on python:3.9-slim-buster and is ~130Mb

 # Environment variables

 * PORT - listen port, defaults to 8000